-The participants represent a broad diversity of cultural and professional backgrounds – from students in arts management, to young managers working for large established organisations, to emerging curators running their own innovative international festivals.
-They all share the desire to implement excellent artistic festivals.
+The participants represented a broad diversity of cultural and professional backgrounds – from students in arts management, to young managers working for large established organisations, to emerging curators running their own innovative international festivals.
+They all shared the desire to implement excellent artistic festivals.

 The Training: gathering an enormous variety of creative minds

-Festival managers coming from all over the world who are interested in different aspects of festival management are selected.
-The Training up-skills and informs you about the state of play of the world today and offers a time out to reflect critically on the role of festivals in today’s world, infused by people of different backgrounds and perspectives who can challenge and provoke our thinking or the way we do things.
+Festival managers coming from all over the world who are interested in different aspects of festival management were selected.
+The Training up-skilled and informed them about the state of play of the world today and offered a time out to reflect critically on the role of festivals in today’s world, infused by people of different backgrounds and perspectives who can challenge and provoke our thinking or the way we do things.

-We are delighted to announce that this Online Training will be followed by 42 participants from 35 countries and 5 continents for our first Online Training.
+We are delighted to announce that this Online Training was followed by 42 participants from 35 countries and 5 continents.
 Please find the participants list here.

 Ali Rabah is a business administration student who has 5 years' experience in youth and social work and non-formal learning.
 His journey in this field started in Austria where he developed voluntary work for 1 year in a youth club.
 Back to Palestine, he started developing skills in this field through national and international training courses, until he could focus his career on LARP (Live Action Role Playing).
 Now with 4 years' experience in his organisation and LARP, Ali finds that this tool can be used in so many diverse methods to perform non-formal learning.

 Born in Armenia, Ani Hovsepyan has been involved in the festival management for already 10 years.
 At present she holds the position of Administrative Assistant and Project Manager at the "Yerevan Perspectives" International Music Festival and is a PhD researcher at Brusov State University.
 Her educational background was reinforced by PhD research project at the City College, the University of Sheffield International Faculty for the period of two years.